What is an appraisal?

 What information should be included in my appraisal report?

 Every appraisal report should possess the following information and data at minimum.

 - The appraiser’s qualifications and fee structure.

 - A description of the conditions and location(s) under which the work(s) were inspected.
 Objects should be physically inspected at the premises where they are located/installed, whenever possible.

-- The name and address of the owner/client, the purpose of the appraisal, and a statement regarding clear title.
+- The name of the owner/client and the purpose of the appraisal.

-- A general market analysis for the types of objects included in the appraisal that describes current market conditions (volatile or stable), provenance, and acquisition history.
+- A general market analysis for the type of object(s) included in the appraisal that describes current market conditions (volatile or stable), provenance, and acquisition history.

 - The date(s) of inspection, the date on which the report is finalized, and the effective valuation date.